numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 <https://en.wikipedia.org/wiki/List_of_Python_software#Embedded_as_a_scripting_language>`_
 for a list of Scientific packages that use Python as a scripting language

-MATLAB® and SimuLink® are registered trademarks of The MathWorks.
+MATLAB and SimuLink® are registered trademarks of The MathWorks.